Isn’t Medicaid for poor people?

 Medicaid provides a critical safety net not only for low-income people, but also for formerly middle-income people who have spent their life savings paying for long-term services and supports.

 So most of my clients are, in fact, middle-class.
-They come to me once they know they will need long-term care.
+They (or their families) come to me once they know they will need long-term care.
 They look at the cost of a nursing home, look at their life’s savings, and face a simple fact: they may not be poor yet, but they will be.
 Someone tells them they should look at Medicaid.
 That’s when they know they need help.